 - Mobility Access Threshold (15mm)

 - UPVC Full Frame Threshold

 - UPVC Low Frame Threshold

-There are a few things you should factor in when choosing your threshold for your door.
+There are a few things you should factor in when choosing your threshold for your front door.

 One of the many crucial factors to consider when ordering a door is your threshold choice.
 It can leave you asking questions like; are there any advantages to one threshold over the other?
 Which type do I need?
 Which threshold is most efficient?
 This blog should help answer these questions.

-The first is access, if you or someone you know uses a wheelchair or is often in crutches, we definitely recommend opting for a Wheelchair Access threshold.
+The first is access, if you or someone you know uses a wheelchair or is often in crutches, we definitely recommend opting for a Wheelchair Access threshold or for a low threshold.
 It’s also worth thinking about if you have young children and use buggies or prams.
 It might seem like a small thing but not having the lift the pram through the door can definitely make life a little bit easier.

 The other is aesthetics.
 Some prefer the look of the metallic access thresholds while uPVC thresholds can be matched to the rest of the frame.
 It all comes down to personal preference.

 If you aren’t sure which composite door threshold option is better for your door, get in touch with us – we’d love to answer any questions you may have about doors.